KxSystems/kx-vscode/README.md

 # kdb Visual Studio Code extension

 The kdb VS Code extension is intended for q/kdb developers.
 It provides a workflow to install q and to allow the runtime management of q processes from with VS Code.
-It includes editing capabilities for working with q files, and the ability to connect to kdb processes and run queries.
+It includes editing capabilities for working with q files, and the ability to connect to q processes and run queries.

 [![KX VS Code CI Testing](https://github.com/KxSystems/kx-vscode/actions/workflows/ci.yml/badge.svg)](https://github.com/KxSystems/kx-vscode/actions/workflows/ci.yml)